-For more information, check out this presentation by Michael A. Di Giovine, coauthor of Study Abroad and the Quest for an Anti-Tourism Experience
+For more information, check out this presentation by Michael A. Di Giovine, coeditor of Study Abroad and the Quest for an Anti-Tourism Experience, or this podcast episode.

 John J. Bodinger de Uriarte is chair of the Sociology & Anthropology Department, and director of the Museum Studies Program and the Diversity Studies Program at Susquehanna University.Michael A. Di Giovine is associate professor of anthropology at West Chester University of Pennsylvania, director of the WCU Museum of Anthropology and Archaeology, and honorary fellow in the Department of Anthropology at the University of Wisconsin-Madison.

 Introduction: Asking Questions about Study Abroad and Tourism